guruvyasa/A-Quick-Java-Primer/collections.md

 The Collections class has many methods which can be applied on a list.
 In the previous example, we used the shuffle() method.

 ###Map implementations
+The three general-purpose Map implementations(there are special purpose and concurrent implementations) are HashMap, TreeMap and LinkedHashMap.
+If you need SortedMap operations or key-ordered Collection-view iteration, use TreeMap; if you want maximum speed and don't care about iteration order, use HashMap; if you want near-HashMap performance and insertion-order iteration, use LinkedHashMap.
+In this respect, the situation for Map is analogous to Set.
+Likewise, everything else in the Set Implementations section also applies to Map implementations.